sqorn/sqorn/docs/docs/select_queries.md

   args: [] }
 ```

-`.using` accepts column names as string arguments.
+`.using` accepts column names string arguments.
 Multiple calls are joined with `', '`.

 ```js
 sq.from('a').join('b').using('x', 'y').using('z').query